nuwave/lighthouse/docs/master/custom-directives/getting-started.md

     <DirectiveName>Directive

 Let's implement a simple `@upperCase` directive as a part of this introduction.
+Use the artisan generator command to create it:

+    php artisan lighthouse:directive upperCase

-We will put it in a class called `UpperCaseDirective` and extend the abstract class `\Nuwave\Lighthouse\Schema\Directives\BaseDirective`.
+That will create a class called `UpperCaseDirective` that extends the abstract class `\Nuwave\Lighthouse\Schema\Directives\BaseDirective`.

 ```php